kkai/web-source/content/publications.md

 [_" Speech is Silver, Silence is Golden" Analyzing Micro-communication Strategies between Visually Impaired Runners and their Guides_](/papers/pdf/barbareschi2024speech.pdf).
 Barbareschi, Giulia and Kumar, Tarika and Kim, Christopher Changmok and Chernyshov, George and Kunze, Kai.
 Proceedings of the CHI Conference on Human Factors in Computing Systems.
 2024.
 [Bibtex](/papers/bib/barbareschi2024speech.bib).
 [Mp3 summary](/audio/mp3s/barbareschi2024speech.mp3).

 ***
+[_OpenEarable ExG: Open-Source Hardware for Ear-Based Biopotential Sensing Applications_](/papers/pdf/lepold2024open.pdf).
+Lepold, Philipp and R\"{o}ddiger, Tobias and King, Tobias and Kunze, Kai and Maurer, Christoph and Beigl, Michael.
+Companion of the 2024 on ACM International Joint Conference on Pervasive and Ubiquitous Computing.
+2024.
+[Bibtex](/papers/bib/lepold2024open.bib).

+***
 [_Innermost echoes: Integrating real-time physiology into live music performances_](/papers/pdf/hynds2024innermost.pdf).
 Hynds, Danny and Chernyshov, George and Zheng, Dingding and Uyama, Aoi and Li, Juling and Matsumoto, Kozue and Pogorzhelskiy, Michael and Kunze, Kai and Ward, Jamie A and Minamizawa, Kouta.
 Proceedings of the Eighteenth International Conference on Tangible, Embedded, and Embodied Interaction.
 2024.
 [Bibtex](/papers/bib/hynds2024innermost.bib).
 [Mp3 summary](/audio/mp3s/hynds2024innermost.mp3).

 ***